Choosing the right hotel in Valdes

 Clean and comfortable, with excellent views of the Golfo Nuevo, the Dazzler is well situated in the heart of town, right on the sea front.
 It has free wifi as well as a fitness centre and spa.
 The best rooms are on the higher floors, with balconies to allow you to fully appreciate those sunsets over the bay.

 A tiny town nestled beneath steep, sandy cliffs dropping off into clear blue ocean.
 Puerto Piramides has a sleepy laid back feel, despite the number of tourists flocking there between June - December seeking southern right whale sightings.
 The two main streets are filled with hotels, restaurants and tour companies offering whale spotting and other wildlife adventures in the area.
-There is not much choice when it comes to accommodation, and certainly nothing on the luxury end of the scale - here are our top recommendations.
+You won't find luxury here, but you'll certainly find a comfortable room for a night or two.